Fjean0522/weather-app-react/README.md

 # weather_app
-A React app that allows users to search up weather information of a specific city by entering the name of the city.
+A React app that allows users to search up weather information (Such as temperature, humidity, and wind speed) of a specific city by entering the name of the city.

 ## 1 Author
 Fjean0522